hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 # Outline

+> 1 day: Outside-in TDD with and without mocks (AKA - "listen to your tests").
+> This day will start with a discussion of the "outside-in" technique, a way of
+> deciding which tests to write, and what code to write, in what order, and how
+> high-level tests interact with lower-level tests.
+We'll do one run with
+> familiar django/integration tests, and then we'll move on to working with
+> mocks.
+Using a practical example we'll be able to see many of the common
+> problems with mocks, the difficulties they introduce, but also a real
+> demonstration of the possible benefits mocks (or "purist" unit testing) can
+> bring.
+We'll conclude the day with a discussion of the pros and cons of
+> different types of tests: end-to-end/functional vs integration vs unit tests.

 * Intro and installations (15m, t=0)
 * Our example app - tour (5m, t=15)
 * Codebase tour (5m, t=20)